-A good-quality cashmere product can be expensive—but cashmere is a wardrobe staple for its long-lasting composition and luxe, cozy feel.
-So how to wash and care for your cashmere scarf or sweater becomes very important in daily life.
+A good-quality cashmere scarf can be expensive—but cashmere is a wardrobe staple for its long-lasting composition and luxe, cozy feel.
+So how to wash and care for your cashmere scarf becomes very important in daily life.

 For the best tips on how to wash and care cashmere scarf, follow these pointers to keep your cashmere looking brand new for years.

-Yes, it’s possible to clean your cashmere at home.
-Whether you’re washing a sweater, dress or scarf by hand, these steps will help you keep your cashmere fresh.
-It is helpful for preventing cashmere from pilling.
-Please remember that do not mix with other clothes to wash together in order to avoid staining.
+Yes, it’s possible to wash your cashmere scarf at home.
+Whether you’re washing a scarf or a sweater, these steps will help you keep your cashmere fresh.
+It is also helpful for preventing cashmere from pilling.
+Please remember that do not mix with other clothes to wash your scarf in order to avoid staining.

 Fill a large bowl with cool water and soak the scarf for 5 to 10 minutes, thengently squeezes in the water with both hands while soaking.
 The water temperature will be 35℃ normally.
 The purpose of soaking and squeezing is to get the grime attached to the inner part of the cashmere out of the fiber, and the other part of the dirt wetting loses.
 In this step, if you use hot water, your cashmere will shrink finally.

 Drop some shampoo or baby shampoo in the water and gently squeeze the water with your hands.
 Please do not use hot soap water, scrub, or alkaline washing powder, otherwise, there will be a shrinking rolling felt and deformation.
 When washing cashmere scarf by hand, you can wash them with baby shampoo.
 Because cashmere fiber is the protein fiber, afraid of alkaline detergent.